the-turing-way/the-turing-way/book/website/reproducible-research/rdm/rdm-elns.md

 This means that you retain the option to change providers.
 Conventional Software as a Service (SaaS) platforms are highly vertically integrated: the software development, hosting, administration, and support are package deal that you must take or leave as is.
 When using open tools each of these layers can separated, though they do not need to be.
-This gives you the flexibility to change your provider of any of them indepentenly.
+This gives you the flexibility to change your provider of any of them independently.
 This improves your bargaining position, but may increase procurement complexity.

 (rr-rdm-elns-choosing-automation)=